History Files

 1892

-The king overhauls the administration of Siam to a form of cabinet government which consists of twelve ministers.
+The king overhauls Siam's administration to a form of cabinet government which consists of twelve ministers.
+Lan Na is formally incorporated into the kingdom, although its royal line is permitted to retain power.
+Lampang, Lamphun, Nan, and Phrae are also formally incorporated.

 1893